mm6/ethereum-lab2-hardhat/README.md

 **Learning Objectives:**

-In Part 1, we will work without a smart contract.
+In Part A, we will work without a smart contract.
 We will start the Hardhat network in its own shell and interact with the shell via a Javascript program.
 Part 1 illustrates a simple, decentralized payment system

-In Part 2, we will work with an ERC20 token contract.
+In Part B, we will work with an ERC20 token contract.
 ERC20 tokens are at the heart of many DeFi applications.

-## Part 1.
-Writing a client side program to interact with a Hardhat network running locally in its own shell.
+## Part A. Writing a client side program to interact with a Hardhat network running locally in its own shell.

 1. In an empty directory named Lab2_Part1, begin by setting up an npm package.
 Hit return and select the defaults.
 ```